-The inaugural Garden for Wildlife™ Photo Contest showcased the impact that habitat gardens can have on wildlife and people alike.
-Take a look at the top overall submissions, individual category winners, and category runner-up winners from the 2019 contest.
+The 2019 Garden for Wildlife™ Photo Contest showcased the impact that habitat gardens can have on wildlife and people alike.
+Take a look at the top overall submissions, individual category winners, and category runner-up winners from this year's contest.
 For even more inspiring photographs, don't miss this year's collection of honorable mentions.

 Male Prothonotary Warbler in Shower